jyutzler/Bridge-Systems/system.md

 Any subsequent bid by doubler shows significant extras and is strongly invitational to game.
 If advancer has jumped, then a new suit or NT bid by doubler is forcing to game.

+Over opening game bids (4♥ or higher), a double is for penalty.
+However, advancer may pull the double with undisclosed distribution and/or poor defensive values.
 ### Responsive Doubles
-After an opponent bids at the one level, partner doubles for takeout, and the other opponent and raises, a double by advancer is responsive.
+After an opponent bids at the one level, partner doubles for takeout, and the other opponent raises, a double by advancer is responsive.
 This allows the original doubler to be declarer and to pick the preferred suit.

-Responsive Doubles are on through 4♦ but off after a preempt.
+Responsive Doubles are on through 4♦ but off after a preemptive opening.
 ### Suit Overcalls
 Suit overcalls show 8–16 points (double and bid the long suit with a stronger hand).
 A reopening bid means much the same as a direct seat bid,